stephenhillier/springfield/README.md

 but most of the business logic in ```src/components/SpringfieldBody.vue```.
 To mock an API, signups are stored in and fetched from localStorage.

+The form displays an error if you try to enter an email address that was already registered.

 There are some simple unit tests in the ```test/unit``` folder.
 To run them, run ```npm run test``` from the root folder.